Alicepinch/roots-cafe/TESTING.md

 **User Story:** As a new customer I would like to know the steps being taken to keep up with the current climate.
 - If a customer is planning to visit then they can find the covid update when they go to the 'Visit' page in the fixed navigation.

-### Form Testing:
----

-The contact us form has been tested with different scenarios.

-- When an empty form was submitted.
-The webpage promted me to fill in the first mandatory field.
-- I them filled each form field in one after another then submitted to check that all required form fields were working until a succesful form was submitted.
-   - Whilst testing the form I noticed that the 'textarea' element was not a required field so I fixed this.
-- The form was filled in with a invalid email address.
-(Missing ".co.uk") form was not submitted.
-- When all form fields were completed correctly the form was submitted.

-Please note that when submitting this form it will lead to a 405 error, this is because it isn't linked up to go through to anywhere at the moment.